 “The novel coronavirus has put an enormous strain on the pharmaceutical supply chain, with spot shortages of certain meds increasingly common.
 Now, with thousands of COVID-19 patients flooding U.S. hospitals, drugs used during treatment and ventilation are growing scarce.”

-Critical medications like the anesthetic propofol and the sedative midazolam are in short supply.
-Some antibiotics and albuterol asthma inhalers are also running low.
+Critical medications like the anesthetic propofol and the sedative midazolam have been in short supply.
+Some antibiotics and albuterol asthma inhalers have also been problematic.
 Coronavirus drug shortages are making life difficult for both physicians and patients.

 Here is what the FDA has to say about the coronavirus drug shortages: